mrrfv/cloudflare-gateway-pihole-scripts/README.md

 ## About the individual scripts

 - `cf_list_delete.js` - Deletes all lists created by CGPS from Cloudflare Gateway.
 This is useful for subsequent runs.
-- `cf_list_create.js` - Takes an blocklist.txt file containing domains and creates lists in Cloudflare Gateway
+- `cf_list_create.js` - Takes a blocklist.txt file containing domains and creates lists in Cloudflare Gateway
 - `cf_gateway_rule_create.js` - Creates a Cloudflare Gateway rule to block all traffic if it matches the lists created by CGPS.
 - `cf_gateway_rule_delete.js` - Deletes the Cloudflare Gateway rule created by CGPS.
 Useful for subsequent runs.
+- `download_lists.js` - Initiates blocklist and whitelist download.

 ## Features